metrorailings/OwlBlog/content/posts/week-14-quick-insights.md

 Aaron Rodgers is seriously struggling to find open receivers, despite having several seconds in the pocket on multiple occasions.

 Yes, it is easier to defend a good rushing team than to rush the ball against a bad team.
-All a defense needs to stop the run is to put more men in the box.
+All a defense needs to do to stop the run is to put more men in the box.
 I wish I knew this for the Patriots game.

 ***